anishsharma21/go-backend-starter-template/README.md

 The `-d` flag is to run it in detached mode - without it, all the logs will appear in your terminal and you will have start a new terminal session to run further commands.
 It's useful to learn about `docker` and `docker compose` so you understand how to build images and manage containers locally.
 You can leave this postgres database running, but if you ever want to stop it, you can run `docker compose down`.

-Then, you want to install `air` - this will be used for Hot Module Relooading (HMR), which is when your code will be automatically recompiled and run when changes are made:
+Then, you want to install `air` - this will be used for Hot Module Relooading (HMR), which enables your code to automatically recompiled and re-run when changes are made:

 ```bash
 go install github.com/air-verse/air@latest